Zippy the Pinhead

 Zippy the Pinhead is a fictional character who is the protagonist of Zippy, an American comic strip created by Bill Griffith.
 Zippy's most famous quotation, "Are we having fun yet?", appears in Bartlett's Familiar Quotations and became a catchphrase.
 He almost always wears a yellow muumuu/clown suit with large red polka dots, and puffy, white clown shoes.
 (Other forms of attire may be seen when appropriate to the context, e.g. a toga.)
-Although in name and appearance, Zippy is a microcephalic, he is distinctive not so much for his skull shape, or for any identifiable form of brain damage, but for his enthusiasm for philosophical non sequiturs ("All life is a blur of Republicans and meat!"), verbal free association, and the pursuit of popular culture ephemera.
+Although in name and appearance, Zippy is a microcephalic, he is distinctive not so much for his skull shape, or for any identifiable form of brain damage, but for his enthusiasm for philosophical non sequiturs ("All life is a blur of Republicans and meat!"), verbal free association, and pursuit of popular culture ephemera.
 His wholehearted devotion to random artifacts satirizes the excesses of consumerism.

 The character of Zippy the Pinhead initially appeared in underground publications during the 1970s.
 The Zippy comic is distributed by King Features Syndicate to more than 100 newspapers, and Griffith self-syndicates strips to college newspapers and alternative weeklies.
-The strip is unique among syndicated multi-panel dailies for its characteristics of literary nonsense, including a near-absence of either straightforward gags or continuous narrative, and for its unusually intricate artwork, which is reminiscent of the style of Griffith's 1970s underground comics.
+The strip is unique among syndicated multi-panel dailies for its characteristics of literary nonsense, including a near-absence of either straightforward gags or continuous narrative, and for its unusually intricate artwork, which is reminiscent of the style of Griffith's 1970s underground comix.

 Origin

 Zippy made his first appearance in Real Pulp Comics #1 in March 1971, published by Print Mint.

-In a 2008 interview with Alex Dueben, Griffith recalled how it all began:

 The strip began in the Berkeley Barb in 1976 and was syndicated nationally soon after (by Rip Off Press), originally as a weekly strip.
 When William Randolph Hearst III took over the San Francisco Examiner in 1985, he offered Griffith an opportunity to do Zippy as a daily strip.
-Several months later it was picked up for worldwide daily distribution by King Features Syndicate in 1986, appearing in 60 daily papers by 1988.
+Several months later, it was picked up for worldwide daily distribution by King Features Syndicate in 1986, appearing in 60 daily papers by 1988.
 The Sunday Zippy debuted in 1990.
 When the San Francisco Chronicle canceled Zippy briefly in 2002, the newspaper received thousands of letters of protest, including one from Robert Crumb, who called Zippy "by far the very best daily comic strip that exists in America."
 The Chronicle quickly restored the strip but dropped it again in 2004, leading to more protests as well as grateful letters from non-fans.

 The strip has developed a cult following and continues to be syndicated in many newspapers.

 Characters and story

 Zippy's original appearance was partly inspired by the microcephalic Schlitzie, from the film Freaks, which was enjoying something of a cult revival at the time, and P. T. Barnum's sideshow performer Zip the Pinhead, who may not have been a microcephalic but was nevertheless billed as one.

-Griffith has never committed himself to a set origin story for Zippy; no fewer than five have appeared:
+Griffith has never committed himself to a set origin story or time period for Zippy; no fewer than five have appeared: